Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 1: Functional Misspecification

 Besides generalized linear models with feature engineering, there exist many alternative and much more powerful function approximation techniques, such as those common in machine learning.
-These techniques are able to \textit{learn} functional relationships from the data themselves and can be used instead of, or in combination with, feature engineering.
+These techniques are able to \textit{learn}, or estimate, functional relationships from the data themselves and can be used instead of, or in combination with, feature engineering.
 For instance, random forests \citep{breiman2001} comprise a group of decision trees that are capable of learning highly non-linear relationships and interactions between variables, without these interactions needing to be pre-specified.
-The mapping learned by the forest adapts to the data in order to minimize a performance objective (e.g., mean squared error).
-One of the advantages of random forests is that they employ bootstrapping and thereby mitigate problems with learned functions overfitting the data.
+The mapping learned by the forest adapts to the data in order to minimize a performance objective (\textit{e.g.}, mean squared error).
 Neural networks are an alternative approach to function approximation which are also data-adaptive and are highly parameterized \citep{goodfellow}.
 They learn by iteratively updating their parameters according to an error signal until some criterion for convergence is met.
 An example of predictions from a simple neural network compared with those of a linear regressor on a bivariate problem is shown in Figure \ref{fig:NN}.
 It can be seen the neural network has fit the data almost perfectly, whilst the linear regression approximates the mean slope of the line, ignoring the cycling fluctuation.
-While prior knowledge may enable one to employ sinusoidal basis functions with linear regression in order to achieve a similar degree of fit, the advantage with neural networks is that such prior feature engineering is not required, and any arbitrary function can be approximated \citep{hornik2}.
+While prior knowledge may enable one to employ sinusoidal basis functions with linear regression in order to achieve a similar degree of fit, the advantage with neural networks is that such prior feature engineering is not required \citep{hornik2}.